yuansfer/yuansfer-mobile-sdk-android/README.md

 val request = CardReq(activity, authorization, card, true) ...
 ```
-> The payment request is then passed to the `PockytPay` class to initiate the payment.
+> The payment request is then passed to the `Pockyt` class to initiate the payment.
 ```
-// For AliPay
+// For Alipay
-PockytPay.alipayPay.requestPay(AlipayReq(activity, payInfo)) {
+Pockyt.alipay.requestPay(AlipayReq(activity, payInfo)) {
     vLog.log("Paid:${it.isSuccessful}, cancelled:${it.isCancelled}, $it")
 }

 // For WeChat Pay
-PockytPay.wechatPay.requestPay(
+Pockyt.wechatPay.requestPay(
     WechatPayReq(
     appId = result.optString("appid"),
     partnerId = result.optString("partnerid"),